 3) Minimize Scratching

-Resisting the urge to scratch as a way of dealing with eczema’s itching and burning can be hard.
+Resisting the urge to scratch to deal with eczema's itching and burning can be challenging.
 However, scratching causes bleeding and can lead to severe dermatitis, which is challenging to manage.
-When you feel itchy, you can try placing a cold compress on the affected locating to numb the feeling.
+When itchy, you can place a cold compress on the affected to numb the feeling.
 If you cannot control it, cut your fingernails short to reduce the impact when you scratch.

 4) Identify and Avoid Trigger Foods